 A portion of the Rush Line BRT guideway will be co-located with the Bruce Vento Regional Trail along the Ramsey County rail right-of-way.
 Along this portion of the route, the trail will be reconstructed as part of the Rush Line BRT Project.
 Maintaining the trail as a community asset is a priority for the project.
 Throughout 2019, project staff conducted a series of engagement events to gather input to inform the creation of the Ramsey County Rail Right-of-Way Design Guide.
 This document establishes guiding principles for the future design of the trail and recommends design treatments intended to promote safety and maintain the natural atmosphere of the trail.
 Project staff also engaged Weaver Elementary School staff, students and parents and Harvest Park users, as both locations are adjacent to the trail.

-Design Guide
+A full summary of public engagement related to the Ramsey County Rail Right-of-Way Design Guide is included in Appendix D.